gvwilson/thirdbit/src/fiction/madica/index.md

 Madica frowned.
 "Hang on a second.
 Africa is west of the Himalayas.
 Why aren't we flying straight north?"

 The cat flipped an ear.
-"Oh, ninjas *never* go straight---far too obvious.
+"Oh, ninjas *never* go straight—far too obvious.
 Also, we're not headed *quite* for the North Pole, exactly."

-"Not---wait, I thought we were going to Santa Claws' factory?"
+"Not—wait, I thought we were going to Santa Claws' factory?"

 "Exactly.
-But the *real* factory isn't *actually* at the pole---that one is a dummy to confuse you primates.
+But the *real* factory isn't *actually* at the pole—that one is a dummy to confuse you primates.
 The *real* factory is on a secret island in the Arctic Ocean.
 Quite carefully guarded," it added with satisfaction.
 "Lasers, missiles, combat elfs… It shall be